 All graduate students are expected to maintain continuous enrollment during the Fall and Spring Semesters.
-A student who plans not to enroll, for a semester or more, must request a leave of absence from the department (form GS-LoA, available at https://www.clemson.edu/graduate/files/pdfs/GS-LoA.pdf.
+A student who plans not to enroll, for a semester or more, must request a leave of absence from the department (form GS-LoA).
 This request must be approved by the advisor, Graduate Coordinator, and the Department Chair.
 Such leaves may be granted to students in exceptional cases.
 Information on taking a medical leave, withdrawing from the university, and other types of leaves are available on the graduate school website.